Woman going through perimenopause prepares healthy fall foods with her son

 5 Fall Foods for Menopause Health

-As the weather gets cooler and the days become shorter, it's a great time to enjoy the season's harvest and support your health during menopause.
-Fall brings a bounty of nutrient-rich fruits and vegetables that may help alleviate common symptoms, balance hormones, and support your health.
-Here are 5 fall foods that can be powerful nutritional allies during your menopause transition.
+As the weather cools down and days get shorter, it's the perfect time to enjoy the season's harvest and nourish your body during menopause.
+Fall brings a bounty of nutrient-rich fruits and vegetables that may help ease common symptoms, balance hormones, and support overall health.
+Here are 5 fall foods that can be powerful allies during your menopause transition.

 What foods are good for menopause?